 I have had potatoes where no holes were poked.
 They turned out to be too mushy and almost inedible, while the outside remained dry and uncooked.

 So, I poke holes in my potato with a fork and avoid that problem.
-The holes are not deep, just superficial enough to allow an escape route for the steam
+The holes are not deep, just superficial enough which is a great way for the steam to escape.

 Tip #3: lightly oil the outside

 I cannot stress the importance of this tip.
-When I oil the outside of the potato, the skin doesn’t become a dry and crinkled mess.
+When I oil the outside of the potato with avocado oil, the skin doesn’t become a dry and crinkled mess.
 The skin remains smooth and easy to peel once the sweet potato is baked.

 It sounds strange, I know, but I don’t like my sweet potato to look like a giant shriveled raisin when it is done baking.